 There are a few reasons why you should care for fine art prints differently than other types of prints.

-First, as we mentioned earlier, paper and printing quality are often much higher than what you would find in a poster.
+First, as we mentioned earlier, paper and printing quality are often much higher than you would find in a poster.
 This means that the colors will be more vibrant and the details sharper.

 Second, because fine art prints are usually more expensive, the cost of replacing them is higher.